 The views of Sri Madvacharaya of Dvaita sub-school of philosophy differs from Sri Adi Sankara and Sri Ramanuja.

+It is important to note the basic commonality among them.
 Though they had an entirely different view from one another, they accept the supremacy and authority of Vedanta.
 Only their interpretations of Vedanta are different.
-It is understandable that Sri Adi Sankara gives more importance to these aphorisms, the others did not give similar importance.

 ‘Prajnanam Brahma‘ which is found in Aitreya Upanishad of Rig Veda, ‘Aham Brahmasmi‘ which is found in Brihadaranya Upanishad of Yajur Veda, ‘Tat Tvam Asi‘ which is found in Chandogya Upanishad of Sama Veda, and ‘Ayam Atma Brahma‘ which is found in Mandukya Upanishad of Atharva Veda are considered as the Primary Mahavakyas.